athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 Of all of these patterns, the `pseudoclassical instantiation pattern` became one of the most popular ways to simulate a class in JavaScript.
 This is evidenced by the fact that many of the "first generation" JavaScript libraries and frameworks, like [google closure library](https://developers.google.com/closure/library/) and [backbone](https://backbonejs.org/), are written in this style.

 The reason we are going over this history is because the thing about "programming patterns" vs. a programming languages formal syntax is that patterns are not as easy to search, you often need a deeper understanding of the language to understand why the patterns are structured in the way they are and the intent of these patterns is not self evident.
-In other words, patterns are often developed and disseminated through tribal knowledge.
+In other words, patterns are often developed and disseminated through "cultural knowledge".

 For example, the most common way of writing a React class component is to use ES6 class syntax.
 But did you know that ES6 class syntax is little more than syntactic sugar around the `pseudoclassical instantiation pattern`?